kubernetes/minikube/site/content/en/docs/drivers/docker.md

 minikube start --driver=docker --container-runtime=containerd
 ```

+Unlike Podman driver, it is not necessary to supply the `--rootless` flag to the `minikube start` command.
+When the `--rootless` flag is explicitly specified but the current Docker host is not rootless, minikube fails.

 The `--container-runtime` flag must be set to "containerd" or "cri-o".
 {{% /tab %}}
 {{% /tabs %}}